Ginger Snaps Baking Affairs

 Lemon cookie dough in a large bowl.

-Step 6: Scoop the dough.
-Line two baking sheets with parchment paper.
+Step 7: Line two baking sheets with parchment paper.
 Use a small cookie scoop to scoop out the dough and roll into balls.

 Use the back of a ½ teaspoon measuring spoon to press into each dough ball to make an indent.